 D. Lawsuits.
-No suit shall be brought for money or damages against the City or any board, commission or officer thereof whether such claim is for tort or contract damages, until a claim or demand for the same has been presented as provided herein and such claim and demand has been rejected in whole or in part.
+No suit shall be brought for money or damages against the City or any , commission or officer thereof whether such claim is for tort or contract damages, until a claim or demand for the same has been presented as provided herein and such claim and demand has been rejected in whole or in part.
 Suits must be brought within the time established in state law, unless the timeliness is waived by the council.
-If rejected in part, suit may be brought to recover the whole.
-Any amounts owed to city pursuant to ordinance or resolution must be timely paid, before suit is commenced, though the claimant may pay under protest and contest the payment.
+Any amounts owed to the City pursuant to ordinance or resolution must be timely paid, before suit is commenced, though the claimant may pay under protest and contest the payment.
 The city attorney shall respond to any suit filed hereunder on behalf of the City.

-SECTION 912.
+SECTION 913.
 Independent Audit.

-Α. The city council shall employ, at the beginning of each fiscal Audit Report. year, a qualified certified public accountant who shall, at such time or times as may be specified by the city council, and at such other times as the accountant shall determine, examine the books, records, inventories and reports of all officers and employees who receive, handle or disburse public funds and of all such other officers, employees or departments as the city council may direct.
-No later than one hundred and eighty days after the end of the fiscal year, a final audit and a report shall be submitted by such accountant to the city council, one copy thereof to be distributed to each member, one to the city manager, director of finance and treasurer and city attorney, respectively, and sufficient additional copies of the audit shall be placed on file in the office of the city clerk where they shall be available for the general public, and a copy of the financial statement as of the close of the fiscal year shall be available on the City's official website and at Designated Locations pursuant to Section 308.
+Audit Report.
+The city council shall employ, at the beginning of each fiscal year, Α. a qualified certified public accountant who shall, at such time or times as may be specified by the city council, and at such other times as the accountant shall determine, examine the books, records, inventories and reports of all officers and employees who receive, handle or disburse public funds and of all such other officers, employees or departments as the city council may direct.
+No later than one hundred and eighty (180) days after the end of the fiscal year, a final audit and a report shall be submitted by such accountant to the city council.
+If a final audit and report is not submitted, such accountant shall provide, no later than one hundred and eighty (180) days after the end of the fiscal year, notice to the city manager and finance director describing the delays and expected time for future submission.
+The final audit and report shall be submitted, one copy thereof to be distributed to each member of the city council, one to the city manager, finance director and city treasurer and city attorney, respectively, and sufficient additional copies of the audit shall be placed on file in the office of the city clerk where they shall be available for the general public, and a copy of the financial statement as of the close of the fiscal year shall be available on the City's official website and at Designated Locations pursuant to Section 308 of this Charter.
 The city clerk may also use other technological means available to disseminate information to the public.

 B. Management Letter.
-In addition to the annual audit report, the auditor shall submit a management letter to the city manager that identifies suggested improvements in internal controls and other financial procedures that the auditor identified during the audit.
-The city manager will prepare a written response stating actions taken or proposed that will remedy the problems.
-The management letter and the city manager's response shall be presented to the city council with the annual audit report.
+In addition to the annual audit report, the auditor shall submit a management letter to the city manager and finance director that identifies suggested improvements in internal controls and other financial procedures that the auditor identified during the audit.
+The finance director will prepare a written response stating actions taken or proposed that will remedy the problems.
+The management letter and the finance director's response shall be presented to the city council with the annual audit report.
 The auditor shall present and briefly explain the audit report results at a regular or adjourned regular meeting of the city council.

-SECTION 913.
+SECTION 914.
 Purchasing Ordinance.